 Journaling provides a “golden copy”

-There are two reasons that you need journaling:
+There are three reasons that you need journaling:

 - Your organisation falls under legislation or one of the regulatory regimes that mandate it, and/or